Robust Bayesian variable selection with sub-harmonic priors: Model selection consistency

 by Theorem \ref{thm:Laplace} provided $-k<\nu<1$ and $\{\nu,k\}$ are independent of $n$ and $\mcM_\bgm$.
 Hence consistency of $\BF^G\gvf[\nu,k]$ follows from consistency of $\widetilde{\BF}^G\gvf(\nu)$.

 Remember that $\BF\gvf(\nu)$, the Bayes factor w.r.t.~sub-harmonic priors, under \sss errors, is equal to $\BF^G\gvf[\nu,0]$ for $0<\nu<1$.
 Hence consistency of $\BF\gvf(\nu)$ follows from consistency of $\BF^G\gvf[\nu,k]$. \end{proof} \begin{remark} \cite{Liang-etal-2008} established model selection consistency for $\nu<0$ and $k=2-\nu$ for Gaussian errors.
 Corollary \ref{cor:consistency} in conjunction with Theorem \ref{thm:Laplace} extends their result to the entire class of \sss distributions for a broader class of $\nu$ and $k$.
-Also as noted in Remark \ref{rem:null}, $\check{\BF}^G\gvf(\nu)$ results in model selection consistency for all models including the null model for all \sss distributions.
-Additionally a development along the lines of Theorem \ref{thm:Laplace} allows an analogous BIC based approximation to $\check{\BF}^G\gvf(\nu)$.

-This extension also allows an extension of model selection consistency to all \sss error distributions for the method of \cite{Guo-Speckman-2009,Celeux-Anbari-Marin-Robert-2011} based on $\check{R}^2_\bgm$.
-Further as noted above, an alternative robust sub-harmonic prior based method, the model selection consistency for these $\check{R}^2_\bgm$ based methods also apply for the null model.

-It should be emphasized in each of the above cases that is is the Bayes factor method developed for the Gaussian case that is shown to have model selection consistency for the entire class of \sss error distributions.
-These Gaussian based Bayes factors, however, are not Bayes factors for error distributions which are not Gaussian, the sole exception being our robust Bayes factors which are based on separable priors in the sense described earlier, and which are simultaneously Bayes factors relative to the same prior. \end{remark}
+It should be emphasized in each of the above cases that is the Bayes factor method developed for the Gaussian case that is shown to have model selection consistency for the entire class of \sss error distributions.
+These Gaussian based Bayes factors, however, are not Bayes factors for error distributions which are not Gaussian, the sole exception being our robust Bayes factors which are based on separable priors in the sense described earlier, and which are simultaneously (for all \sss distributions) Bayes factors relative to the same prior. \end{remark}

 \begin{remark} The issue of model selection consistency in our setup, is somewhat complicated by the wide choice of possible error distributions.
 If all errors are normally distributed, then under our assumptions A\ref{AS2} on the design matrix $\bm{X}_F$, imply that each $R_{\bgm}^2$ approaches a constant, and that $\|\bep\|^2/n \to 1$.
 If on the other hand, all models are variance mixtures of Gaussians with mixture variance distributed as a positive random variable $\xi$, then $\|\bep\|^2/n \to \xi$ a random variable, and $R^2_{\bgm}$ also approaches a random variable which is bounded above and below in probability provided that $\xi$ is similarly bounded.